 Using Finviz To Find Day Trades

-Day traders like to focus on stocks that are making significant moves on above-average volume, and this one fits the bill.
+Day traders like to focus on stocks that are making significant moves on above-average trading volume, and this one fits the bill.
 You’ll be able to create a watchlist easily if you scroll through the top gainers and losers.
 For example, there is usually a second-day trade which can be made.
 Check out TPRX the following day.

 More Ways You Can Use Finviz To Generate Day Trading Ideas